-In response to the European sovereign debt crisis the Eurozone (the 18 countries within the 28 member EU which have adopted the euro as their currency) has agreed on a European Banking Union with a single supervisory mechanism for its banks,61 which is to be administered by the European Central Bank (ECB).
-The Eurozone is also working on agreeing a Single Resolution Mechanism for banks in the European Banking Union.62 It is not clear how the European Banking Union will interact with the EU's single market in financial services.
+In response to the European sovereign debt crisis the Eurozone (the EU countries which have adopted the euro as their currency)67 agreed on a European Banking Union68 with a single supervisory mechanism for its banks,69 administered by the European Central Bank (ECB).
+The Eurozone has a Single Resolution Mechanism for banks in the European Banking Union, administered by the Single Resolution Board.70 Although the idea for the European Banking Union was planned to include a European Deposit Insurance Scheme71 the European Banking Union does not yet include such a scheme.
+Deposit Insurance in the EU is decentralized, administered by the Member States, subject to some harmonization.72